CrayLabs/SmartSim/doc/ensemble.rst

 .. _TS_from_file_ensemble:
 Attach a TorchScript from file
 ------------------------------
-Users can attach TorchScript functions from a file to a ``Ensemble`` and upload them to a colocated or standalone ``Orchestrator``.
+Users can attach TorchScript functions from a file to an ``Ensemble`` and upload them to a colocated or standalone ``Orchestrator``.
 This functionality is supported by the ``Ensemble.add_script()`` function's `script_path` parameter.
 The function supports flexible device selection, allowing users to choose between `"GPU"` or `"CPU"` via the `device` parameter.